-The Share bus is intended to balance the units dynamically in their voltage on the DC output, i.e. in CV mode, especially if the master unit runs a dynamic function, in case it features a function generator.
+The Share bus is intended to balance the units dynamically in their voltage on the DC output, i.e. in CV mode, especially if the master unit runs the function generator, if featured.
 In order for this bus to work correctly, at least the DC minus poles of all units have to be connected, because DC minus is the reference for the Share bus.